fayinana/ecommerce-website/README.md

    The default admin credentials can be found in the database after importing store.sql.
    You may want to update the admin username and password for security.

-## Usage
+## Usage:
 -Register as a new user or log in using existing credentials.
 -Browse products, add items to your cart, and proceed to checkout.
 -Admins can log in to the admin panel to manage products and orders.

 ## Contributing